electraone/datafiles/presets/version-2/README.md

 - maxLength = 14

 #### bitmap
 An array of bytes that represent the bitmap data.
 Data is in XBM format, ie. each bit represent one pixel.
 The dimensions of the bitmap are 48x18 pixels.
+Note, this attribute will be soon transformed to the base64 encoded string.

 - mandatory
 - array of 108 bytes